 What can I serve curry on instead of rice?

 Once you discover how much white rice (or even brown rice) raises your blood sugars, you know rice is not suitable for anyone who has trouble with blood glucose control or for those who are on a low-carb diet or keto diet.

-You can also make my keto tortilla recipe but add some turmeric or favoured spice, and make a quick and easy flatbread, naan bread, or chapati bread.
+You can also make my keto tortilla recipe but add some turmeric or favoured spice, and make a quick and easy keto roti flatbread, keto naan bread, or chapati bread.

 How to make cauliflower rice?

 If you are going to make cauliflower rice there are two basic ways: